 The mission of the St. Louis Master Gardener organization is to provide horticultural information and assistance to the public for community service and gardening pleasure through the volunteer efforts of Master Gardeners.

 St. Louis Master Gardeners have been enriching our community since 1983.
-From a few people answering the help line at Missouri Botanical Garden and the St. Louis County Extension office, our organization has grown to over 300 active Master Gardeners who volunteer at the Botanical Garden's Kemper Center as well as throughout the Garden's grounds and with community groups in the St. Louis region.
+From a few people answering the help line at Missouri Botanical Garden and the St. Louis County Extension service, our organization has grown to over 300 active master gardeners who volunteer at the Botanical Garden's Kemper Center as well as throughout the Garden's grounds and with community groups in the St. Louis region.
 Learn more about our organization.

 Fellow gardening lovers can find St. Louis area specific helpful information on a wide range of topics listed on the gardening resources page of this site and educational posts on STLMG Facebook page.

 ST LOUIS MASTER GARDENERS have compiled a list of helpful sources for gardening in St Louis.

 As we head into a possible record hot summer, let's take a fun look at what makes it so challenging to grow vegetables and ornamental plants here in St. Louis.
 We are the transition zone between the North and the South.
 How does that affect our plants?
 Which flag should we be flying?